kz55/DS-scraping/README.md

 [[CSV file](https://github.com/kz55/DS-scraping/blob/master/data/total_results.csv)]

-This output is illustrated in the output_total.png file, created in R:
+This output is illustrated in the output_total.png file, created in R, which shows the total number of tweets in each category:

 ![Total results](https://github.com/kz55/DS-scraping/blob/master/output_total.png)

-## Analysis
+## Conclusion